wren-lang/wren/doc/site/core/string.markdown

 Since `ʕ` is two bytes in UTF-8 and `•` is three, the fifth byte points to the bear's nose.

-If `index` points into the middle of a UTF-8 sequence, this returns an empty
+If `index` points into the middle of a UTF-8 sequence or at otherwise invalid UTF-8, this returns a one-byte string containing the value of the byte at that
-string:
+index:

     :::dart
-    IO.print("I ♥ NY"[3]) // "".
+    IO.print("I ♥ NY"[3]) // One-byte string whose value is 153.

 It is a runtime error if `index` is greater than the number of bytes in the string.